illinoisCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Fight a Traffic Ticket Without Going to Court

-Fighting a traffic ticket in Illinois requires motorists to appear in court.
-If a motorist pleads not guilty to the issuance of a ticket, they will have a trial at an Illinois traffic court.
+Fighting a traffic ticket in Illinois usually requires motorists to appear in court.
+If a motorist pleads not guilty to the issuance of a ticket, they are tried in an Illinois traffic court.
 However, defendants may cut court proceedings short if they successfully negotiate a plea bargain with the prosecutor and notify the judge.
-Failure to appear in court is a conviction.
+Failure to appear in court may result in a conviction.

 How do You Get a Traffic Ticket Reduced in Illinois?